-The IRC limits the aggregate amount of contributions and, if applicable, forfeitures that may be allocated to your account under the MEBA 401(k) Plan and the MEBA Money Purchase Benefit Plan annually.
-For 2015, this limit is \$53,000.
+The IRC limits the aggregate amount of contributions and, if applicable, forfeitures, that may be allocated to your account under the MEBA 401(k) Plan and the MEBA Money Purchase Benefit Plan annually.
+For 2022, this limit is \$61,000.
 The IRS may adjust these annual amounts in the future.
+Please note, catch-up contributions you make under the MEBA 401(k) and In-Plan Roth Conversions made under the 401(k) Plan do not count towards this limit.